 California's first public library was established in Monterey in 1849.
-Colton Hall schoolmaster the Reverend Dr. Samuel H. Willey, in his Thirty Years in California, claimed credit for organizing the library, and other individuals were substantially involved.
-Civic leaders established Monterey Library Association and persuading citizens to purchase $40 shares in a public library which would "...afford amusement, entertainment, and profit to a large class of people who, without its aid, would waste their time in the frivolities and questionable pastimes so prevalent in our State."
+Colton Hall schoolmaster the Reverend Dr. Samuel H. Willey, in his Thirty Years in California, claimed credit for organizing the library, but many other individuals were involved.
+The 1849 Articles of Incorporation indicate that the original trustees were Jacob P. Leese, Milton Little, David Spence (President), Samuel H. Willey, and Timothy L. Andrews (Treasurer and first librarian).
+These and other civic leaders established Monterey Library Association and persuaded citizens to purchase $32 shares in a public library which, according to Monterey Library Association's records dated June 1, 1853, would "...afford amusement, entertainment, and profit to a large class of people who, without its aid, would waste their time in the frivolities and questionable pastimes so prevalent in our State."

 From the sale of stock, the Association raised $1,500, which was used to purchase the first collection of books.
 Monterey's first American alcalde, Walter Colton, who had returned to the East, arranged for the collection of about 900 books to be shipped around Cape Horn to Monterey.
 The original collection featured a well chosen variety of works of history, theology, biography, poetry, science and medicine, travel journals, legal and political writings, reference works including the Encyclopedia Americana and Webster's Dictionary.
 There were about 250 works of fiction featuring American classics by DeFoe and Cooper, 18th Century English classics, and a heavy dose of popular contemporary writer Charles Dickens.
 About one-quarter of the books were written in Spanish.